Org0220/Notes/Macro Notes/Macro.md

 ---
 ## Review exercises
 5.
-    1.If the price in the notebook market is 14 $ per notebook is, there a shortage  or a surplus of notebooks?
+    1. If the price in the notebook market is 14 $ per notebook is, there a shortage  or a surplus of notebooks?
 NHow much is the shortage or surplus?
+        Surplus since there is less demand than supply
+        Supply: 5
+        Demand: 3
+    2. If the pirce = 8$
+    shortage since there is less amount of supplies than demanded
+        Supply: 2
+        Demand = 6
+    3. Equlibrium is 12 p q 4

+    4. Studies indicate that students understand lectures better whem they've taken hand-written notes.
+        The demand curve shifts to the left, so both Price and Quantity goes highter